nathanaeltcox/ssh-connect/README.md

 Connect to remote ssh host, execute commands, and copy files

-Once you have cracked the remote ssh host's password using lockpick-kit.py, use ssh-connect to connect to the remote host, conduct reconnaisance, input commands, and copy files from the remote host to your machine.
+Once you have cracked the remote ssh host's password using lockpick-kit.py, use ssh-connect to connect to the remote host, conduct reconnaissance, input commands, and copy files from the remote host to your machine.

 To install: place a copy of this script in your scripts directory.